-The advantages more or less speaks for themselves.
-You get a higher return than if you go for stocks, real estate etc. Furthermore, the P2P lending platforms typically offers free investing for investors.
+The advantages more or less speak for themselves.
+You get a higher return than if you go for stocks, real estate, etc. Furthermore, P2P lending platforms typically offers free investing for investors.
 However, the borrowers pay the fee when acquiring a loan, just like when acquiring a loan through the bank.
 With the low fees investors are also able to heavy diversify across multiple loans.
-The platforms offers loans within development projects, mortgage loans, personal loans, business loans and much more.
-If the same diversification where to be done with stocks the fees would have eating away a lot of profits.
+The platforms offer loans within development projects, mortgage loans, personal loans, business loans and much more.
+If the same diversification where to be done with stocks the fees would have to eat away a lot of profits.

-Unfortunately, there is disadvantages of the P2P lending.
+Unfortunately, there are disadvantages of P2P lending.
 One is that the current legislation is very limited to either the anti-laundering policy or a total ban from authorities.
-E.g. as of writing this post the UK has banned P2P lending due to the investors risk.
+E.g. as of writing this post the UK has banned P2P lending due to the investors’ risk.
 Furthermore, there is a chance that the borrower will default and your investment is lost.
-However, as a risk mitigation some platforms offers buyback guarantees.
+However, as risk mitigation, some platforms offer buyback guarantees.
 These buyback guarantees are typically offered through the loan originators.
 Therefore, if a loan originator goes bankrupt the buyback guarantee will be worth nothing, and your funds will be lost.

 Is P2P Lending Safe?

-There is always risks when investing.
-Particularly people are fearful of P2P lending because it is a new type of investing compared to the traditional stock picking, index funds and real estate.
+There are always risks when investing.
+Particularly people are fearful of P2P lending because it is a new type of investing compared to the traditional stock picking, index funds, and real estate.
 However, P2P lending is only as risky as you make it.
-The P2P lending platforms has done a lot of mitigation to secure the investors.
-The P2P lending platforms are not interested in bad borrowers.
+The P2P lending platforms have done a lot of mitigation to secure the investors.
+P2P lending platforms are not interested in bad borrowers.
 If they get poor loan originators or lend to the wrong people, the platforms are not making any money either.

-There is 7 risks to consider when/before investing in P2P lending.
+There are 7 risks to consider when/before investing in P2P lending.
 It is not hard to mitigate and it is fairly easy to follow:

 - Platform diversity